FStarLang/FStar/ulib/experimental/README.md

 ## Organization of the main SteelCore developement

-The core semantics using indexed effectful action trees presented in Section 3, toghether with their soundess proof, are available in `Steel.Semantics.Hoare.MST`.
+The core semantics using indexed effectful action trees presented in Section 3, together with their soundess proof, are available in `Steel.Semantics.Hoare.MST`.
 They build upon the `MST` and `NMST` modules, which provide a model of monotonic state as described by Ahman et al.